 |Location of programme||Clifton campus|

-This new and distinctive MRes aims to develop a systematic understanding and critical appreciation of alternative approaches, methodologies and paradigms of social science research.
-It will develop fully trained and competent social science researchers, who are able to understand and use research techniques appropriate to their subject area as well as being conversant with approaches used by other social scientists.
+This MRes programme aims to develop a systematic understanding and critical appreciation of alternative approaches, methodologies and paradigms of social science research.
+It will develop fully trained and competent social science researchers, who are able to understand and use research techniques appropriate to their subject area and are conversant with approaches used by other social scientists.

-The MRes joins a suite of interdisciplinary training programmes that are part of the Economics and Social Research Council South West Doctoral Training Partnership.
-It is a joint initiative between the Universities of Bath, Bristol and Exeter.
-The course is delivered collaboratively; each semester one core unit is taught intensively, with time spent at each location.
+The MRes forms part of a suite of interdisciplinary pathways that are delivered as part of the South West Doctoral Training Partnership (SWDTP).
+This pathway is a collaborative programme delivered across the Universities of Bath, Bristol and Exeter.
+Each core unit in semester one is taught intensively, with time spent at each location.
 This collaborative delivery means that the expertise of academics at each institution can be made available to students from all three universities, enhancing the training capacity of each.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 The Faculty of Social Sciences and Law has an allocation of 1+3 and +3 ESRC scholarships.